 - Help you remain alert

-And those are just a few of the health benefits of good sleep.
+These are just a few but there are many more health benefits of good sleep.
+Living with a constant feeling of chronic exhaustion is not fun at all.
+Eventually you simply must find ways to get more rest or your body will become depleted and ill.
+It’s best to be proactive and address the problem before your body forces you to take drastic action.
+And there are many other reasons to aim for adequate sleep.
 Are you ready to snooze more peacefully and longer at night?
 Try some of these tips so you can get a better night’s sleep and wake up feeling refreshed.

 Tip: Consider investing in “blackout” curtains for the bedrooms in your home.